GriffinPitts/websiteRamblings/README.md

 2. Test plan - So far, the project is small, and debugging is easy.
 However, I will need to implement a proper debugging plan soon.
 3. Content - The webpage will likely be home to my projects, and I would like to host some interesting and interactive applications.
 Suggestions welcome!
 4. Design - I am not very artistic, and the webpage reflects this.
 Need to completely overhaul the design.
 I did learn a lot about SVGs, so not a complete waste of time.
-5. Properly format the HTML - 2 spaces instead of some tabs for redability.
+5. Properly format the HTML/Java - 2 spaces instead of some tabs for redability, and properly wrap the lines of IndexGenerator.

 Welcome to my journey!
 Feel free to reach out with suggestions, advice, comments, questions, opinions, confessions, harsh criticism, jokes, random thoughts...